MicrosoftDocs/win32/desktop-src/WmiSdk/--win32provider.md

 ---
-Description: 'Registers information about the physical implementation of a provider in WMI.
-Providers that do not set the HostingModel property are loaded, by default, to run in a Wmiprvse.exe process as NetworkServiceHostOrSelfHost.'
+Description: Registers information about the physical implementation of a provider in WMI.
+Providers that do not set the HostingModel property are loaded, by default, to run in a Wmiprvse.exe process as NetworkServiceHostOrSelfHost.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '41e0d938-00c6-4f4c-8027-8b8512398dee'
+ms.assetid: 41e0d938-00c6-4f4c-8027-8b8512398dee
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: '\_\_Win32Provider class'
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # \_\_Win32Provider class